Estimating within-cluster and between-cluster spillover effects in randomized saturation designs: Causal estimands of interest

 \subsection{In-policy causal effects}

-In practice, we can report the aggregated version of the causal estimands by marginalizing over the implemented policy distributions. \paragraph{Marginal direct effect.} We first consider the direct effect of the treatment, averaging over the conditional distribution of $(S_i, H_i)$.
+In practice, we can report the aggregated version of the causal estimands by marginalizing over the exposure distributions induced by the implemented policy distributions.
+These estimands are ``in-policy'' in the sense that the averaging distributions are generated by the same randomization design under which the experiment is conducted.

+\paragraph{Marginal direct effect.} We consider the direct effect of the treatment, averaging over the conditional distribution of $(S_i, H_i)$.
 Define

-where the expectations in~\eqref{eq::DE} are with respect to the conditional distribution of $(S_i,H_i)$, given $A_i=a$ for $a=0,1$. $\de$ represents the \textit{marginal direct effect} of treatment $A_{i}$, marginalizing over the distribution of treatments for all other villages.
-Therefore, by definition, $\de$ depends on the treatment assignment mechanism $\pr(S_i, H_i\mid A_i)$.
+where the expectations in~\eqref{eq::DE} are taken with respect to the conditional distribution of $(S_i,H_i)$ given $A_i=a$, for $a=0,1$. $\de$ represents the \textit{marginal direct effect} of treatment $A_{i}$, marginalizing over the distribution of treatments for all other villages.
+Therefore, by definition, $\de$ depends on the treatment assignment mechanism through the conditional distributions $\pr(S_i, H_i\mid A_i)$.

-\paragraph{Marginal indirect effects.} We again consider the two types of indirect effects corresponding to the two sources of interference: within-cluster and between-cluster spillovers.
+\paragraph{Marginal indirect effects.} We next define two in-policy indirect effects corresponding to the two sources of interference: within-cluster and between-cluster spillovers.
+For a fixed treatment status $a=0,1$, we define the \textit{marginal within-cluster indirect effect} of $S_i$ on the outcome as